opendocsg/slw-judgments-backfill/2003_SGHC_150/report.md

 **The finding below**

 16     The magistrate found Makanah to be a truthful witness.
 He rejected the defence’s contention that she had inflicted the injuries on herself to frame the accused.
-He also found that Choy’s lies concerning his alibi were deliberate and constituted corroborative evidence against him, following the guidelines enunciated in _R v Lucas (Ruth)_ [1981] QB 720 and applied in _PP v Yeo Choon Poh_ [1994] 2 SLR 86.
+He also found that Choy’s lies concerning his alibi were deliberate and constituted corroborative evidence against him, following the guidelines enunciated in _R v Lucas (Ruth)_ [1981] QB 720 and applied in _PP v Yeo Choon Poh_ <span class="citation">[1994] 2 SLR 86</span>.

 17     In addition, the results of Dr Quek’s medical examination were found to be corroborative evidence of Makanah’s account.
 Accordingly, the magistrate convicted Choy on all five charges.